optimistanoop/jhora/README.md

 # Jhora

+Jhora means bag, this is a banking desktop app built using github's electron, nodejs, angularjs, sqlite3.
+It records Cr, Dr transections and generates reports based on records.
+This is built for educational purpose.

-Truly tiny jhora app for educational purpose that included SQLite support.
+Truly tiny desktop app which can be used for educational purpose that included SQLite support.
 See the [blog post](http://blog.arrayofbytes.co.uk/?p=379) for more.

 ```
 git clone https://github.com/optimistanoop/jhora.git